felbinger/FlaskBasic/docs/API.md

 * Access token's are passed into the Rest API via the `Authorisation` header.
 * Token's and password's are **case sensitive**.
+* The OpenAPI documentation is accessable at `/api/docs`